 The most common signs of a betta fish suffering and in pain are:

-- Loss of appetite – Your betta may stop eating or only eat very small amounts, which is a sure sign of illness or suffering and eventually leads to weight loss and a slow death.
+- Loss of appetite – Your betta may stop eating or only eat very small amounts, which is a sure sign of illness or suffering and eventually leads to weight loss and slow death.

 - Rapid weight loss – If your betta is losing weight but seems to be eating normally, it is often a sign of severe illness.
 Weight loss can cause weakness and other health issues, eventually leading to death.